AnthonyLloyd/CsCheck/README.md

 time - The number of seconds to run the sample.
 seed - The seed to use for the first iteration.
 threads - The number of threads to run the sample on (default number logical CPUs).
+timeout - The timeout in seconds to use for Faster (default 60 seconds).
 print - A function to convert the state to a string for error reporting (default Check.Print).
 equal - A function to check if the two states are the same (default Check.Equal).
 sigma - For Faster sigma is the number of standard deviations from the null hypothosis (default 6).